lukas2511/Small_Tools/python_scripts/README.md

 imapdeduplicate.py is a little python script i wrote to remove duplicates of mails in an imap folder

-imapmarkread is a little python script i wrote to mark all mails as read on a specific imap path
+imapmarkread.py is a little python script i wrote to mark all mails as read in an imap folder